MSU Outreach and Engagement Seed Grants Request for Proposals

 - Is the project sustainable after the seed grant funding ends?
 Is there evidence of a plan to leverage funds or opportunities for future funding?
 (5 points)

-- Is there a communication plan for sharing project and outcomes with a broader community? (e.g., scholarly publications, conference presentations, media coverage, etc.) (10 points)
+- Is there a communication plan for sharing project and outcomes with a broader community? (e.g., scholarly publications, presentations, media coverage) (5 points)

-Awardees will be asked to share their project progress (and results) with the Outreach and Engagement Council.
-Awardees are expected to complete a final report no longer than 2 pages in length (plus an appendix to include photos, video clips, media coverage, etc.) no later than June 30, 2022.
-The report should include project outcomes and how the funds were spent.
-Funds must be expended by June 30, 2022.
-No extensions are allowed.
+The OEC expects awardees to complete a final report no longer than two (2) pages (plus an appendix to include photos, video clips, media coverage, etc.) no later than August 31, 2024.
+The report should include project outcomes and how the awardee spent the funds

-Kim Obbink, chair of the MSU Outreach and Engagement Council, or any member of the OEC at [email protected] or 994-6550.
+Contact Kim Obbink, Outreach and Engagement Council Chair, [email protected] or 994-6550; or any member of the OEC.